Mehul1437/cartcraft-python/README.md

-# 🛍️ CartcraftPython – Shopping App Backend
+# 🛍️ Cartcraft – Python Shopping App Backend

 This is a lightweight Python backend for a simple shopping app.
 It supports user and admin authentication, product catalog management, shopping cart functionality, and simulates a basic payment process. 😊